Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Main Proofs

 \subsection{Proof of Theorem~\ref{thm:stein-lemma}}

-We prove that the REINFORCE-based estimator is an unbiased estimator of the gradient of the soft value function.
-This aligns with the practical reality that existing implementations of Soft PPO and GRPO \cite{fan2023dpok, liu2025flowgrpo} treat the KL penalty as additive intermediate rewards rather than solving the exact log-sum-exp Soft Bellman equation.
+We prove that the existing implementation of the KL-regularized REINFORCE estimator (derived in Section~\ref{appendix:subsec-zeroth-order}) is an unbiased estimator of the gradient of the \emph{hard} value function.
+We clarify that the following derivation aligns with the practical reality that existing implementations of Soft PPO and GRPO \cite{fan2023dpok, liu2025flowgrpo} treat the KL penalty as additive intermediate rewards, rather than solving the exact log-sum-exp soft Bellman equations as suggested by~\citet{schulman2018equivalencepolicygradientssoft}.